 My biggest tip: get the pasta water boiling and go prep the rest of the ingredients.
 You'll have this canned tuna pasta on the table in 20 minutes!

-In a large and deep pan, cook bell peppers in a bit of extra virgin olive oil until somewhat tender then add garlic and cook until nice and fragrant.
+- Cook the bell peppers and garlic.
+In a large and deep pan, sautee the bell peppers in a bit of extra virgin olive oil until somewhat tender, then add garlic and cook until nice and fragrant (this will take only a few seconds, do not brown the garlic).

 Drizzle a bit of extra virgin olive oil and toss everything together and some of the pasta cooking water.
 Give everything a toss to combine.